 Not only does God love speaking to you, he also loves hearing from you (John 16:24).
 Prayer doesn’t have to be a complicated thing.
 It’s really just you talking to God and learning to listen to him.

-The best way to learn to pray is to just pray.
+The best way to learn to pray is to pray.
 There’s no formula to it.
 You’ll learn a lot as you practice.
-Like in any relationship, at first it can be a little hard knowing what to say, but when you get to know someone, there’s a lot more to talk about.
+Like in any relationship, at first it can be a little hard knowing what to say, but the more you get to know someone, the more you have to talk about.
 The more you talk to God, the more natural it will feel, until it becomes a regular part of your life.
 When great things happen in your day, you can thank God for them.
 When you get frustrated or tempted, God is right there to listen to you and help.

 Here are some things to keep in mind as you learn to talk to God:

 You can pray about anything.
-God created the universe, but that doesn’t mean He’s uninterested in the small details of your life (Psalm 139:1-4).
-Hopes, dreams, relationships, work, money, family, self-discipline, sinful habits — these are all things we can talk to God about.
+God created the universe, but that doesn’t mean he’s uninterested in the small details of your life (Psalm 139:1-4).
+Hopes, dreams, relationships, work, money, family, self-discipline, sinful habits — these are all things we can talk about with God.
 If you ever feel stuck about where to start, try the ACTS method.

-If you're not sure how to begin connecting with God regularily, try these steps:
+If you’re not sure how to begin connecting with God regularly, try these steps: